 It removes dead skin cells from your face – and that too, better than chemical peels.
 It is non-abrasive, which is why it is an excellent option for those with sensitive skin.
-It makes your skin smooth and naturally flawless (1).
+It enhances your skin’s beauty by making it smooth and naturally flawless (1).

 2. It Removes Facial Hair

 If done under the surveillance of a dermatologist or a professional aesthetician, you will get better results in terms of hair removal.
 It is because the blade used by them is a special one and much sharper than the store-bought ones.